crystal-lang/crystal/_gitbook/syntax_and_semantics/inheritance.md

 ## super

-You can invoke a superclass' method using `super`.
-Without arguments and without parentheses, all of a method's arguments are forwarded to the parent call:
+You can invoke a superclass' method using `super`:

 ```crystal
 class Person